rdm/geoh/README.md

 This particular script needs an additional directory at /service/geoh\*/log/main/ which is owned by the syslog user.

 Note that svscan likes the machine to be rebooted after major changes.
+(For example: it's better to start svcscan on boot than from the command line.)

 Once this is in place, deploying an update to production looks something like this: